North Carolina Land and Water Fund

-Since its creation in 1996 by the General Assembly, the North Carolina Land and Water Fund (formerly known as the Clean Water Management Trust Fund) has conserved well over one-half million acres and protected or restored 3,000 miles of streams and rivers.
+Since its creation in 1996 by the General Assembly, the North Carolina Land and Water Fund (NCLWF), formerly known as the Clean Water Management Trust Fund, has conserved well over one-half million acres and protected or restored 3,000 miles of streams and rivers.

 The North Carolina Land and Water Fund has protected the state's natural and cultural resources for 25 years under its old name and will continue to do so long into the future under the new name.